romanpauk/dingo/docs/architecture/overview.md

 now owns the conversion-facing resolution flow.
 It is responsible for:

 - asking storage to `resolve(...)` its native source shape
-- applying guard and closure scope through `storage_materialization_traits`
+- applying optional guard, closure, and source materialization hooks from `storage_traits`
 - constructing cached conversion objects for shared and external cases

 [include/dingo/resolution/type_conversion.h](../../include/dingo/resolution/type_conversion.h)